 Thanks for sending us your questions about our two new grant opportunities: Collective Imagination for Spatial Justice and Public Art for Spatial Justice.
 The public art team, took a moment to answer some of your questions in this short video and hope you will find it helpful.
 If you have further questions, you can email us at firstname.lastname@example.org.

-Collective Imagination for Spatial Justice grants support teams of artists, creatives, culture bearers, cultural organizers, and/or community-based collaborators to do the important work of imagining public art that fosters and contributes to more just futures for our public spaces and public culture.
+Collective Imagination for Spatial Justice grants support teams of artists, creatives, culture bearers, cultural organizers, and/or community-based collaborators in Massachuestts to do the important work of imagining public art that fosters and contributes to more just futures for our public spaces and public culture.
 The work of imagination is a journey.
 Project deliverables are not expected or required to begin this journey.

 NOTE: This is NOT a project grant.
 If you are looking for funding for a specific project you may be interested in the Public Art for Spatial Justice Grant.

 Collective Imagination for Spatial Justice grants range from $2,000-5,000.

 Deadlines: August 24, September 21, and October 19